Top 8 Frontend Trends Organizations are Embracing in 2023

 5. A Rising Dominance of JAMstack

-The State of JAMstack Survey 2020 reports that 71% of developers have been using JAMstack architecture for two years or less, with mobile devices being the target of their work.
+The State of JAMstack Survey 2022 reports that over 24% of developers have been using JAMstack for two years or less, with mobile devices as the primary focus of their work.
 With JAMstack hitting the mainstream, we saw notable brands like Unilever, Nike, Louis Vuitton, Victoria Beckham Beauty, Leonardo DiCaprio Foundation, and PayPal embracing the architecture.

 When Pan Macmillan transitioned to JAMstack, it saw an 8X times increase in site performance and improved SEO rankings, resulting in an increased ROI.
 What’s more, the UK-based publishing house found itself shipping new and modified content more quickly and easily after the migration.

 6. Development of Progressive Web Applications

 Progressive Web Application is a cross-platform web app that uses emerging browser APIs and features along with a traditional progressive enhancement strategy.
 As a result, it offers a native-like interface with incredible speed and unbeatable performance across multiple devices.
 Twitter, Instagram, Uber, Forbes, Pinterest have all developed PWAs to cater to a segment of the population that stays out of their user base because of mobile compatibility or network-related problems.

 The advantages range widely for companies to embrace the architecture.
 For instance, PWAs are network independent apps that do not always require an active mobile network or internet connection to work.
 They provide a native-like application experience through platform-specific features and are highly performant that load in a few seconds.
 Most importantly, these applications are well-secured that rely on the HTTP protocol.